Corymbia jacobsiana

-Corymbia jacobsiana, commonly known as Jacob's bloodwood or the stringybark bloodwood, is a species of tree that is endemic to the Northern Territory.
+Corymbia jacobsiana, commonly known as Jacob's bloodwood or stringybark bloodwood, is a species of tree that is endemic to the Northern Territory.
 It has rough, stringy bark on the trunk and branches, lance-shaped to elliptical or curved adult leaves, flower buds in groups of three or seven, creamy white flowers and urn-shaped fruit.

 Description

 Corymibia jacobsiana is a tree that typically grows to a height of 20 m and forms a lignotuber and rhizomes.
 It has rough, stringy, yellow-brown to grey-brown bark on the trunk and branches.
 Young plants and coppice regrowth have hairy, glossy dark green leaves that are paler on the lower surface, arranged in opposite pairs, linear, 45-105 mm long and 2-8 mm wide on a short petiole.
 Adult leaves are arranged alternately, glossy dark green above, much paler on the lower surface, lance-shaped to elliptical or curved, 53-137 mm long and 7-20 mm wide, tapering to a petiole 4-23 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 4-13 mm long, each branch of the peduncle with three or seven buds on pedicels 2-8 mm long.
 Mature buds are oval to pear-shaped or spherical, about 4 mm long and 2 mm wide with a rounded to conical or beaked operculum.
 The tree is thought to flower between February and April and the flowers are creamy white.
 The fruit is a woody urn-shaped capsule 7-11 mm long and 4-8 mm wide with the valves enclosed in the fruit.
 The seeds are flattened, dull to semi-glossy and red or red-brown and saucer-shaped.

 Corymbia jacobsiana has no close relatives.
 It is solated from all other bloodwoods by the combination of rough stringybark and sparsely hairy juvenile leaves, carpeted on the underside with white hairs.